MontealegreLuis/service-buses/docs/query-bus/logging.md

 # Logging Middleware

-This package provides a middleware to log how much time commands take.
+This package provides a middleware to log how much time queries take.
 You can add this logger middleware to the bus as shown below.

 ```java